 - 9.2.1.
 The period of Ineligibility shall be four (4) years where: - 9.2.2.1.
 The Anti-Doping Rule violation does not involve a Specified Substance, unless the Player or other Person can establish that the Anti-Doping Rules violation was not intentional. - 9.2.2.2.
 The Anti-Doping Rule violation involves a Specified Substance and the EHF can establish that the Anti-Doping Rule violation was intentional. - 9.2.2.
-If article 9.2.1 does not apply, the period of Ineligibility shall be two (2) years. - 9.2.3.
+If article 9.2.1 does not apply, the period of Ineligibility shall be two (2) years.

+- 9.2.3.
 As used in articles 9.2 and 9.3, the term "intentional" is meant to identify those Players who cheat.
 The term therefore requires that the Player or other Person engaged in conduct which he or she knew constituted an Anti-Doping Rule violation or knew that there was a significant risk that the conduct might constitute or result in an Anti-Doping Rule violation and manifestly disregarded that risk.
 An Anti-Doping Rule violation resulting from an Adverse Analytical Finding for a substance which is only prohibited In-Competition shall be refutably presumed to be not intentional if the substance is a Specified Substance and the Player can establish that the Prohibited Substance was used Out-Of-Competition.
-An Anti-Doping Rule violation resulting from an Adverse Analytical Finding for a substance which is only prohibited In-Competition shall not be considered intentional if the substance is not a Specified Substance and the Player can establish that the Prohibited Substance was used Out-Of-Competition in a context unrelated to sport performance.
+An Anti-Doping Rule violation resulting from an Adverse Analytical Finding for a substance and the Player can establish that the Prohibited In-Competition shall not be considered intentional if the substance is not a Specified Substance and the Player can establish that the Prohibited In-Competition in a context unrelated to sport performance. - 9.2.4.
+Notwithstanding any other provision in Article 9.2, where the anti-doping rule violation involves a Substance of Abuse: - 9.2.5.
+If the Player can establish that any ingestion or Use occurred Out-of-Competition and was unrelated to sport performance, then the period of Ineligibility shall be three (3) months Ineligibility. - 9.2.6.
+In addition, the period of Ineligibility calculated under this Article 9.2.5 may be reduced to one (1) month if the Player or other Person satisfactorily completes a Substance of Abuse treatment program approved by EHF.
+The period of Ineligibility established in this Article 9.2.5 is not subject to any reduction based on any provision in Article 9.6. - 9.2.7.
+If the ingestion, Use or Possession occurred In-Competition, and the Player can establish that the context of the ingestion, Use or Possession was unrelated to sport performance, then the ingestion, Use or Possession shall not be considered intentional for purposes of Article 9.2.1 and shall not provide a basis for a finding of Aggravating Circumstances under Article 9.4. - 9.3.

-9.3.
 Ineligibility for other Anti-Doping Rule Violations

-The period of Ineligibility for Anti-Doping Rule violations other than as provided in article 9.2 shall be as follows, unless articles 9.5 or 9.6 are applicable:
+The period of Ineligibility for Anti-Doping Rule violations other than as provided in article 9.2 shall be as follows, unless articles 9.6 or 9.8 are applicable: